bagder/daniel.haxx.se/about.md

 it.
 Like a dyslexic badger.
 People have frequently been mistaking my nick for the animal ever since.

-I used the nickname during our demo years and after that period, I've selected this name for various other services and account names.
+I used the nickname during our demo years and after that period, I have selected this name for various other services and account names.
 Like on GitHub, Twitter etc.